01 of 06

 Transportation Scams Across New York City

-There are no shortage of ways to get around New York City, both above and below the ground.
+There is no shortage of ways to get around New York City, both above and below the ground.
 Taxi and rideshare options can get travelers through the boroughs, while the subways can take travelers almost anywhere they want to go.
 No matter which way travelers decide to get around, there are some inherent risks they face.

 On the surface, travelers often face difficulties with illegal liveries or rideshares.
 Also known as “gypsy cabs,” illegal liveries will often pull up to travelers looking for their ride and offer them a ride.
 Illegal liveries are not registered with the Taxi and Limousine Commission, meaning travelers can be coerced to pay more.
 This problem is not limited to taxi cabs: last year, city officials busted nearly 500 Uber drivers for making illegal pickups at John F. Kennedy International Airport.